-Thea is a certified dog trainer in Denmark's Civil Dog Management Association and devotes a lot of her time to stimulating her two
+Thea is a certified dog trainer in Denmark's Civil Dog Management Association and devotes a lot of her time to stimulating

 ”Laika loves to work and use her head, and therefore I was very interested when I heard about Pet-Pocket.
 Laika was given a Pet-Pocket and quickly understood the concept.
 Unlike previous types of activity toys, Pet-Pocket continued to challenge her.”